stared/old-blog-gridsome-pre-2024/content/blog/from-medium/2021-09-18-embodiment-for-nerds/index.md

 After the dam broke, the whole process went from a small leak to an enormous wave.

 I participated in various events related to body and emotions.
-It included cuddle parties, kinky workshops, playfighting, [experience design camps](https://pmigdal.medium.com/cloak-dagger-creativity-camp-ce4a24aa6528), mindful ice bathing.
+It included cuddle parties, kinky workshops, playfighting, [experience design [camps](https://pmigdal.medium.com/cloak-dagger-creativity-camp-ce4a24aa6528), and mindful ice bathing.
 Each was different — due to its form, leader, and participants.
 Each had a “technical part” directly related to the respective topic.
 Still, the best ones left a lasting, generalizable effect.

 I started dancing.
 To some extent, dancing was much harder mentally than BDSM workshops.
 During the latter, it is expected that many people are new and feel awkward.
-There is a chasm between people how have been dancing to music since they were 3-year-old, and ones who haven’t before they turned 30.
+There is a chasm between people who have been dancing to music since they were 3-year-old, and ones who haven’t before they turned 30.
 In dancing, a lot of people expect that you feel comfortable, in your body.
 For me, the connection between sounds and movement was as alien as relating letters to colors in synesthesia.

 However, the Balfolk community of [Chata Numinosum in Warsaw](https://www.facebook.com/ChataNuminosum/) turned out to be particularly warm and inviting.
 There are always a few people dancing for the first time, joining a group from the spectrum of beginners to seasoned dancers.
-Balfolk is a modern version of dances from Brittanny, along with other regions of France and Europe in general.
+Balfolk is a modern version of dances from Brittany, along with other regions of France and Europe in general.
 These are mostly danced in circles and chains, the setting is casual (usually t-shirts) and the focus is on moving together rather than a performance.

 ![Lovembal in Poznań — credits go to [Marianna Łakomy](https://www.facebook.com/mikromomenty/).](./05.jpeg)